Equivalence of Extended $U(1)$ Chern-Simons and Reshetikhin-Turaev TQFTs: Introduction

 In Atiyah’s axiomatic language, a $3$-dimensional TQFT is a symmetric monoidal functor from a bordism category to vector spaces \cite{Atiyah:1989vu}.
 In the present setting, however, one must work with an extended bordism category in which boundary surfaces carry additional Lagrangian data and gluing is corrected by Maslov indices \cite{Walker,Turaev1994}.
 The correct formulation of the problem is therefore not merely to compare scalar invariants of closed $3$-manifolds, but to compare the extended $(2+1)$-dimensional theories.
 In concrete terms, one seeks canonically isomorphic state spaces for each extended surface $(\Sigma,\lambda)$, and identical linear maps for each extended bordism $X:(\Sigma_{\mathrm{in}},\lambda_{\mathrm{in}})\longrightarrow(\Sigma_{\mathrm{out}},\lambda_{\mathrm{out}}), $ after the Maslov anomaly has been normalized in a compatible manner.

+The $U(1)$ case treated here provides the fundamental model for the general Abelian theory.
+Precisely because it is fully explicit, it allows a complete comparison between the geometric and combinatorial constructions at the TQFT level, including boundary state spaces and bordism operators.
+Related works develop the higher-rank toral case and its classification \cite{Galviz2,Galviz2.5,Galviz3,Galviz4}.

 The paper proceeds as follows.
-First, we review Manoliu's geometric quantization construction of rank-one \(U(1)\) Chern--Simons theory, including the boundary state spaces, bordism operators, and extended gluing formalism.
-Second, we reformulate the corresponding Abelian Reshetikhin--Turaev theory in the pointed modular category \(C(\mathbb{Z}_k,q_k)\), identifying its surgery expressions and boundary state spaces in a form adapted to comparison.
+First, we review Manoliu's geometric quantization construction of \(U(1)\) Chern--Simons theory, including the boundary state spaces, bordism operators, and extended gluing formalism.
+Second, we reformulate the corresponding Abelian Reshetikhin--Turaev theory for the pointed modular category \(C(\mathbb{Z}_k,q_k)\), identifying its surgery expressions and boundary state spaces.
 Third, we prove that these two constructions agree on closed \(3\)-manifolds, on boundary state spaces, and on the operators assigned to bordisms, yielding a natural isomorphism of extended \((2+1)\)-dimensional TQFTs.
-In particular, the finite quadratic module \((\mathbb{Z}_k,q_k)\) is shown to encode exactly the discrete data governing the rank-one \(U(1)\) Chern--Simons theory.
+In particular, the finite quadratic module \((\mathbb{Z}_k,q_k)\) is shown to encode exactly the discrete data governing the \(U(1)\) Chern--Simons theory.

-\textbf{Acknowledgements.} I would like to thank Nicolai Reshetikhin for many helpful conversations and suggestions, for introducing me to Abelian Chern–Simons theory, and for his support throughout the development of this project.
+\textbf{Acknowledgements.} I would like to thank Nicolai Reshetikhin for many helpful conversations, suggestions, for introducing me to Abelian Chern–Simons theory, and for his support throughout the development of this project.
+I would also like to thank Dan Freed, Stavros Garoufalidis, Zhengwei Liu, and Yilong Wang for their valuable comments and suggestions on the manuscript.